Badshot Lea: The Bishop Sumner Educational Foundation

-Media services

-The local BBC TV news is BBC South Today.
-Badshot Lea is covered by national radio stations and BBC Surrey (which covers Surrey & North-East Hampshire on 104.6FM), and Eagle radio covering roughly the same area.

 Sports and open spaces

-Sports include a pavilion for football and cricket, two tennis courts, a cricket club, cricket nets, indoor and outdoor shooting ranges, a riding school, an equestrian centre, a dog agility club, two fishing ponds, a model car club with outdoor racing track, Badshot Lea Football Club, four geocaches, and a children's playground.
+Sports include a pavilion for football and cricket, two tennis courts, a cricket club, cricket nets, indoor and outdoor shooting ranges, a riding school, an equestrian centre, a dog agility club, two fishing ponds, a model car club with outdoor racing track, Badshot Lea Football Club, four geocaches, and several children's playgrounds.

-An extensive leisure centre and Farnham RFU club are outside of the village border, close to Weybourne.

 The village has green buffers to all sides but the north, intersected by paths.
 The north has a buffer which is pond named the King's Pond, separating it from Aldershot in a salient part of Hampshire.

+Badshot Lea is also home to part of Tice’s Meadow Nature Reserve.
+This beautiful wildlife area near Farnham is widely considered to be one of the best inland sites to watch birds in the southeast of England.

 Economy

 Quarries

-The village's entire eastern tract and formerly its southern borders have had sand and gravel extraction quarries.
-Older quarries have been converted to lakes providing local beauty spots and fishing lakes, newer quarries in the area have been typically backfilled with refuse and converted to open fields, woods or agricultural use.
+Areas to the east and south of the village have been exploited for sand and gravel extraction.
+One former quarry, operated by Hanson UK between the mid-1990s and 2010, was reopened as the 55 ha Tice's Meadow nature reserve by the Mayor of Farnham in 2018.

 Landmarks

 St George's Church

-Badshot Lea has a relatively modern parish church in traditional stonemasonry, named after St George.
+Badshot Lea has a parish church in stonemasonry, named after St George.
 The Foundation Stone was laid on 23 August 1902 by the Lord Lieutenant of Surrey, Viscount Middleton.
 The stone can still be seen today, at the West end of the church.
 A year later the church was completed and was consecrated on 24 October 1903 by the Bishop of Winchester.

 Following the demolition of the Old Parsonage, and construction of a new Vicarage in 1999, the funds released were used for the further development of the church.
 The Southern aisle of the church was not completed with the rest of the building.
-However, in 1999 a new Church Room was added, and opened on 10 October 1999 by Rt.
+In 1999 a new Church Room was added, and opened on 10 October 1999 by Rt.
 Rev. John Gladwin, Bishop of Guildford.
-This room has greatly extended the activities undertaken by the church.